wbtag/citace/README.md

 ## Features

 In the application, users can generate citations for several publication types, including journal articles, exhibition catalogues, and academic theses.
 Support for additional publication types is currently being worked on.

-## Availability

-The application can be accessed on a temporary domain, citace-umeni.azurewebsites.net.